 Osk (@grrankler) - KCDC is a beautifully curated community of people who all love each other.
 To me, KCDC means love set in stone through all the struggle of being a human being.
 It means the support you can lie on when you don’t know what to do, or even when you do, that will never leave your side.
 KCDC showed me how peace and kindness can save us all.

-Natalie Thomas (@babynataliet) - KCDC has always meant possibility: the possibility that I too can be a part of skateboarding, the possibility of having a platform to share my personal expression of skateboarding, and the possibility to explore more than I know about skateboarding.
+Natalie Thomas (@babynataliet) - KCDC has always meant possibility: the possibility that I too can be a part of skateboarding, the possibility of having a platform to share my personal expression of skateboarding, and the possibility to explore more than I knew about skateboarding.

-Elisa Martini (@elisamartiniofficial)- I’ll never forget the first time I met Amy.
+Elisa Martini (@elisamartiniofficial) - I’ll never forget the first time I met Amy.
 I knew that she was going to be someone special and important in my life.
 Thank you Amy for giving me something so special at KCDC.

 Abi Teixeira (@inmymfbag) - It’s hard to put into words what KCDC means to me, and how much of an impact it has had on the NYC community as a whole.
 I’ve met some incredible people and had some amazing opportunities that I would have never had without KCDC.
 A million times thank you.
 Thank you Amy, you’re the strongest person I know and I look up to you.